elifesciences/lax/README.md

 # Lax

-An effort to provide a flexible, mostly-structured, data store for articles.
+An effort by [eLife Sciences](http://elifesciences.org) to provide a flexible, mostly-structured, data store for articles.

 API documentation can be found here: